Undergraduate Course: The Severans (ANHI10007)

 On completion of this course, the student will be able to:

-- an understanding of the political and social context of the Severan emperors;
+- Demonstrate an understanding the political and social context of the Severan emperors;

 |Ando, C. (2012) Imperial Rome, AD 193-284: the Critical Century.
 Edinburgh.|